freddiejbawden/notes/nc/particle-swarm-optimisation.md

 Each loop we calculate the fitness and update the local, global and all time best fitness values.
 We then use this new information to update the velocities and positions.

+α1, α2: The forces applied at each step
+ω: Carry over from the last step

 ### Convergence

 **Failure**: Swarm diverges or stagnates